 Memorial Day Walking Parade & Ceremony

 Join the City of Mentor as we pay tribute to those who have served our country.
-Parade units gather in the Heinen’s parking lot at 9 a.m. with step-off to Mentor Cemetery at 9:30 a.m. for this solemn processional.
-Groups wishing to participate in the parade and/or memorial services should call the Recreation Department at (440) 974-5720 before May 9.
+Parade units gather in the Heinen’s parking lot at 9 a.m.
+Step-off for the solemn processional begins at 9:30 a.m. and follows Mentor Avenue to Hopkins Road to Mentor Cemetery.
+Groups wishing to participate in the parade and/or memorial services should call the Recreation Department at (440) 974-5720 before May 8.